Original air date: February 9, 1968

 - Green-Eyed Monster: Henoch has more than a little of this.

-- Kissing Under the Influence: Sargon and Thalanna smooch no less than 3 times while borrowing Kirk and Mulhall's bodies.
+- Kissing Under the Influence: Sargon and Thalassa are a very Happily Married couple who smooch no less than 3 times while borrowing Kirk and Mulhall's bodies.

-- Large Ham: When Sargon is in Kirk's body, the hamminess is Up to Eleven.
+- When Sargon is in Kirk's body, the hamminess is up to eleven.
+Yes, even by Shatner's standards.

-- Our Ghosts Are Different: The G word is never used, but this is essentially what Sargon, Thalanna and Henoch are.
+- Our Ghosts Are Different: The G word is never used, but this is essentially what Sargon, Thalassa and Henoch are.

 - Power Echoes: When the aliens possess humans they gain echoing voices.